 Email and Calendars with Zimbra 6 on Ubuntu 8.04 (Hardy)

 Zimbra is a groupware system that provides email, calendaring, integrated antivirus and spam filtering, and more for multiple domains.
-Available in several editions, this guide will help you get the Open Source Edition installed on your Ubuntu 8.04 (Hardy) Linux VPS.
+Available in several editions, this guide will help you get the Open Source Edition installed on your Ubuntu 8.04 (Hardy) Linode.

 We assume you’ve already followed the steps outlined in our getting started guide, and that your system is up to date.
 All configuration will be performed through the terminal; please make sure you’re logged into your Linode as root via SSH.